openedx-unsupported/devstack/docs/devstack_interface.rst

 - ``dev.up.<service>`` - Create and start containers. i.e. brings up the <service> container and its dependencies

-  When you are working on a specific service, it is recommended you use this command to bring up the necessary containers for your service i.e if working in lms, use ``make dev.up.lms`` to bring up containers for lms and its dependencies.
+  When to use: When you are working on a specific service, use this command to bring up the necessary containers for your service i.e if working in lms, use ``make dev.up.lms`` to bring up containers for lms and its dependencies.

   Especially if you are running devstack after a few days of break, you will likely want to use ``make dev.pull.<service>`` before this using this command.